Spiritual Picture Books for Kids

 The Conference of the Birds retold by Alexis York Lumbard, illustrated by Demi

-Lumbard uses prose and verse to retell a story that is a parable drawn from the Quran in a gorgeously illustrated advanced picture books for ages 6 and up.
+Lumbard uses prose and verse to retell a story that is a parable drawn from the Quran in gorgeously illustrated advanced picture books for ages 6 and up.
 Birds are a symbol of spiritual journeying and in this story, they are seeking a wise and loving king.
 Each bird in the group must overcome some kind of obstacle: fear, attachment, laziness, hardship, and arrogance.
 The best part of the book is the surprise ending.

 The Empty Pot by Demi